 Change is needed

-We need a paradigm shift from the medical model of treatment that doesn't always work, we need pain resolution, not pain management or to learn to live with pain.
+You may need a shift from the medical model of treatment that doesn't always work, you need pain relief, ideas for pain resolution, not pain management or to learn to live with pain.

 My research comprised of twenty people, each with a maximum of six hours of treatment with ongoing pain demonstrated that experiences in people lives were closely related to their pain.
 When emotions are acknowledged and cleared then the pain that was caused by those experiences is gone, it’s no longer needed.